 If you have created any interesting custom patches for the Zoom BFX-708 that you'd like to share, send them to

 Some background ...

 The Zoom Corporation of Japan (founded in 1983) has a long and illustrious history of providing musicians with high-tech guitar/bass multi-effects units (and more recently recording gear).
 All at very reasonable prices.

 Zoom products feature robust construction and a level of electronic sophistication that has seen even their older products retain substantial resale value.
 In some cases nearly two decades after their initial release.

 Broadly speaking, Zoom products are up there with the best of them and are often better value for money.

 Buying a Used Zoom BFX-708

 Aside from some expected cosmetic wear and tear (they have after all been around for years), there is not a lot that will go wrong with this device.
 For the most part, it is either working or it's not.

 One thing I have noticed though, is that the Input and Output jacks do get 'crackly' as these units age.
 At first I though this was probably just oxidation of the 6mm (1/4") in/out sockets.

 However, after purchasing several GFX and BFX series pedals online, I have found that this is an all too common fault.
 A simple resoldering of all the socket connections to the circuit board will solve the problem.

 If you're not paying more than around AUD $70 to $80, then a BFX-708 is good value.

-I would consider a 'Grab it!' price to be around AUD $50 to $70 (if it includes a power supply and/or shipping), depending on the device's condition of course.
+I would consider a 'Grab it!' price to be around AUD $50 to $70 (if that includes a power supply and/or shipping), depending on the device's condition of course.